L2 Puppis: Characteristics

+The mass of L_{2} Puppis was directly measured at and its original mass is inferred to be as close as about 10 billion years ago.
+An indirect estimate using stellar evolutionary tracks yields a higher mass of 2±1 solar mass and a younger age of 1.5 billion years.
+The Galactic space velocity is consistent with a thick disk star, which further supports the older age.

 L_{2} Puppis has a wide companion, a low-mass red dwarf separated by a minimum of 2,100 astronomical units.
 It also has a visual 12th-magnitude companion, but it is actually a much more distant star not related to this system.
 A hundred years ago, they were separated by about a minute of arc, but different proper motions mean that this is now about 1.5 '.